akroyq/Ui_Automation_TestNg_Java/README.md

 1. Copy pest the path of Home.html in any browser address bar and press Enter.
 2. Enter any email address (valid regex) in the email field.
 3. Enter any data in password field and click on Login button.
-4. Do exploratory testing with this demo app
+4. Do exploratory testing with this demo app.

 # Approach:
-1. Implemented modular driven approach
+1. Implemented modular driven approach.
-2. Implemented FileUtil, RandomUtil, Screenshot libraries
+2. Implemented FileUtil, RandomUtil, Screenshot libraries.
-3. Added TestNG Listener to track logs
+3. Added TestNG Listener to track logs.
-4. Maintained low level and high level logs
+4. Maintained low level and high level logs.
-5. Used page object model design pattern
+5. Used page object model design pattern.
-6. Test data maintained in properties files
+6. Test data maintained in properties files.
-7. Browser and environment are parameterized from xml suits
+7. Browser and environment are parameterized from xml suits.
-8. Maintained groups for all test scripts
+8. Maintained groups for all test scripts.
-9. Used TestNG library for assertions & reporting
+9. Used TestNG library for assertions & reporting.